Applications for the 2023 Byera Hadley Travelling Scholarship are now open, with a due date of 31 August 2023.

-Byera Hadley's bequest is Australia's most prestigious and sustained gift of its type; resulting in more than $3m being granted to over 220 architects, students and graduates since 1951.
-Byera Hadley Travelling Scholarships promote travel and research in cities and communities around the world.
-Scholars return to share their research with colleagues, Councils and communities.
+The scholarship program is one of Australia's most prestigious and sustained gifts of its kind, resulting in over $3m being granted to more than 225 architects, students, and graduates since 1951.
+The scholarship promotes travel and research in cities and communities around the world, with scholars returning to share their research with colleagues, councils, and communities.

-Check out the library of past research reports prepared by Byera Hadley Travelling Scholarship alumni and listed on this page.
-They're all graphic-rich, so some files can be large.
-Reports are designed to pop up in a separate window - allowing you to download for reading later on your own device.
+For over 65 years, Byera Hadley's legacy has helped NSW architects, graduates, and students stay current and connected with the world.
+To access past reports prepared by Byera Hadley Travelling Scholarship alumni, visit our extensive research archive .
+The research reports are all graphic-rich, and some files can be large, designed to pop up in a separate window, allowing you to download them for reading later on your own device.

 But who was Byera Hadley?
 Hadley was a distinguished educator and NSW architect who built one of the finest schools of architecture in the Empire during his tenure as the Lecturer-in-Charge of the architecture course at Sydney Technical College.
 He is credited with gaining Royal Institute of British Architects (RIBA) recognition of the course, which gave post-1923 graduates exemption from the RIBA examinations.
 As an architect in private practice, Hadley drew from a wide range of revival styles in his designs for significant urban and suburban commissions, including two town halls, several multi-story city warehouses, numerous suburban churches, and Sydney University's original Wesley College and chapel.